mendix/docs/content/howto/sap/develop-a-smart-sap-catalog-teched-2018.md

 ### 13.2 Configuring Your App

-Because this is the first time you have deployed your app, there are a couple of items which need to be configured from within the SAP Cloud Platform Cockpit.
+Because this is the first time you have deployed your app, there are a couple of items which need to be configured from within the SAP Cloud Platform cockpit.

 #### 13.2.1 Configuring Single Sign On

 No users have been given access to your app, so you need to add them.

-1. Return to the browser tab with the SAP Cloud Platform Cockpit open.
+1. Return to the browser tab with the SAP Cloud Platform cockpit open.
 If you have this, jump to step 4.

-1. Open the SAP Cloud Platform Cockpit here: https://account.hanatrial.ondemand.com/cockpit.
+1. Open the SAP Cloud Platform cockpit here: https://account.hanatrial.ondemand.com/cockpit.

 1. Log On with your student credentials, if required.